 Response accuracies in matching imitations to seed sounds were fit by a generalized linear mixed-effects model predicting match accuracy as different from chance (25%) based on the type of question being answered (True seed, Category match, Specific match) and the generation of the imitation.
 Question types were contrast coded using Category match questions as the baseline condition in comparison to the other two question types, each containing the actual seed that generated the imitation as one of the choices.
 The model included random intercepts for participant, and random slopes and intercepts for seed sounds nested within categories.

 Accuracy in matching first generation imitations to seed sounds was above chance for all question types, b = 1.65 (SE = 0.14) log-odds, odds = 0.50, z = 11.58, p < 0.001, and decreased steadily over generations, b = -0.16 (SE = 0.04) log-odds, z = -3.72, p < 0.001.
+After 8 generations, imitations were still recognizable, b = 0.55 (SE = 0.30) log-odds, odds = -0.59, z = 1.87, p = 0.062.
 We then tested whether this increase in difficulty was constant across the three types of questions or if some question types became more difficult than others.
 The results are shown in Fig. 3B.
-Performance decreased over generations more rapidly for questions requiring a within-category distinction than for between-category questions, b = -0.08 (SE = 0.03) log-odds, z = -2.68, p = 0.007, suggesting that between-category information was more resistant to loss through repeated imitation.
+Performance decreased over generations more rapidly for specific match questions that required a within-category distinction than for category match questions that required a between-category distinction, b = -0.08 (SE = 0.03) log-odds, z = -2.68, p = 0.007, suggesting that between-category information was more resistant to loss through repeated imitation.

-An alternative explanation of the drop off in accuracy for within-category questions but not category match questions is that the within-category questions are simply more difficult because the sounds presented as choices are more acoustically similar to one another.
+An alternative explanation of the drop off in accuracy for specific match questions but not category match questions is that the within-category questions are simply more difficult because the sounds presented as choices are more acoustically similar to one another.
 However, performance also decreased relative to the category match questions for the easiest type of question where the correct answer was the actual seed generating the imitation (True seed questions; see Fig. 3A).
 That is, the advantage of having the true seed among between-category distractors decreased over generations, b = -0.07 (SE = 0.02) log-odds, z = -2.77, p = 0.006.
 The observed decrease in the “true seed advantage” (the advantage of having the actual seed among the choices) combined with the increase in the “category advantage” (the advantage of having between-category distractors) shows that the changes induced by repeated imitation caused the imitations to lose some of properties that linked the earlier imitations to the specific sound that motivated them, while nevertheless preserving a more abstract category-based resemblance.